Updated: Nov 16

 Go through your emails to note actions, not to immediately take action

 When you reach an email where you need to take action, do not immediately work on it.
-Instead, note this task in either an online personal planner or a book planner you can write in.
+Establish a to-do list to note the action and prioritize it.
 I explain in tip #3 below the advantages of doing this.

 Once you note down what needs to be done, move this email out of your inbox and into an appropriate folder for reference if you later need it.
 The goal here is to have an actionable list that you can prioritize once you’re done going through your emails.
 Also, you’ll be one step closer to emptying out your inbox and concentrating specifically on your project management work.